-The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first-response duties under standard, or the investigation of the inmate's allegations.
+The agency shall not depend on inmate interpreters, readers, or assistants, except in exceptional cases where a significant delay in securing a qualified interpreter could jeopardize an inmate's safety, hinder first-response duties as outlined in the standard, or obstruct the investigation of the inmate's claims.

-• In the past 12 months, the number of instances where inmate interpreters, readers, or other types of inmate assistants have been used and it was not the case that an extended delay in obtaining another interpreter could compromise the inmates' safety, the performance of first-response duties under 115.64, or the investigation of the inmate's allegations: 0
+• In the past 12 months, the number of instances where inmate interpreters, readers, or other types of inmate assistants have been used and it was not the case that an extended delay in obtaining another interpreter could compromise the inmates' safety, the performance of first-response duties under 115.64, or the investigation of the inmate's allegations: 0 facility practices, interviewed staff and residents, local and national advocates and online PREA Audit: Pre-Audit Questionnaire to make determinations.
+Based on analysis, the facility is compliant with all provisions in this standard.